 The Point of Control is a vital aspect of the Volume Profile indicator.
 It offers meaningful insight into market behaviour, revealing where the highest trading interest exists.
 In Indian markets, using the Point of Control allows traders to:

 However, it’s important to use it with other tools and stay aware of its limitations.
-The PoC should be viewed as a guiding light—not a standalone predictor.
+PoC should be used as a supporting tool and not as a standalone trading signal.

 Conclusion